scylladb/scylladb/docs/kb/flamegraph.rst

       git clone https://github.com/brendangregg/FlameGraph
       cd FlameGraph

 #.
-Run the following perf commands, using :doc:`Map CPU to Scylla Shards </kb/map-cpu>`  and :doc:`Using the perf utility with Scylla </kb/use-perf>` for reference.
+Run the following perf commands, using :doc:`Map CPU to ScyllaDB Shards </kb/map-cpu>`  and :doc:`Using the perf utility with ScyllaDB </kb/use-perf>` for reference.

    .. code-block:: shell